 Also, you should be cautious of codeshare flights, which fall into several different scenarios:

 - You may have certain flights in an itinerary that are operated by another airline.
-For example, you may be flying from Dallas (DFW) to New York (JFK) to London (LHR) to Vienna (VIE).
-The DFW to JFK to LHR flights may be operated by American and are eligible for an upgrade, whereas the LHR to VIE flight won’t be since it is operated by another carrier (in this case, British Airways).
+For example, you may be flying from Dallas (DFW) to Vienna (VIE) via New York (JFK) and London (LHR).
+The DFW to JFK and JFK to LHR flights may be operated by American and are eligible for an upgrade, whereas the LHR to VIE flight won’t be since it is operated by another carrier (in this case, British Airways).
 Assuming you purchase the ticket directly from American, you’d be able to use your systemwide upgrade on all of the American-operated flights in the itinerary, even though you may have some segments on another carrier (which you can’t use the upgrade on).

 Bottom Line: The general rule of thumb is that if you purchase the ticket through American, and the plane says “American” on the side, you can use a systemwide upgrade.

-The best uses of a systemwide upgrade are subjective to the flyer.
-There are many people who don’t travel internationally who would prefer to be upgraded on a domestic flight, and for those people, they see a lot of value in being able to confirm an upgrade in advance.
+The best uses of a systemwide upgrade vary according to the flyer.
+There are many people who don’t travel internationally who would prefer to be upgraded on a domestic flight.
+Those people see a lot of value in being able to confirm an upgrade in advance.

-There are other flyers that only use their upgrades on long international flights, trying to get the most value compared to what the flight would have cost if purchased in cash.
+There are other flyers, however, that only use their upgrades on long international flights, trying to get the most value compared to what the flight would have cost if it had been purchased in cash.

-Assuming you’re trying to get the most value from your upgrade, here are some examples of the best flights to apply a systemwide upgrade to domestically:
+Assuming you’re trying to get maximum value from your upgrade, here are some examples of the best domestic flights for using a systemwide upgrade:

 - New York (JFK) to Los Angeles (LAX), since complimentary upgrades are hard to come by